 There’s a lot of talk about something called ‘unmet needs’ and quite right too.
 However, there’s doesn’t appear to be enough action to deliver those unmet needs in our community.
-This is a highly prevalent cancer and many people live a long time with the consequences of the cancer.
+This is a highly prevalent cancer, and many people live a long time with the consequences of cancer.

 Before you receive treatment, always ask what the side effects might be, how long they might last and what support you will get to treat or lessen them.
 Don’t be afraid to ask, you deserve to be told.

 Neuroendocrine is not your average cancer but it can be pretty mean.
 That might explain why there are so many hardened NET patients out there!

 Top 10 Posts & Pages in the last 48 hours (auto updates)